Kaelbail/movie_memories/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="banner" %}
+{% include feature/jumbotron.html objectid="banner/objects/banner.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;Potential Uses;Technical Credits" %}
+{% include feature/nav-menu.html sections="About the Collection;Potential Uses" %}

 ## About the Collection